Matthew-SA/space-ball/README.md

 * Real time gameplay - Up to 6 players per game receive game state updates 60 times per second.
 <br/>

 * Web sockets listen for and sends specific information to specific clients.
 Clients in the lobby will only receive game listings.
-Clients in games will only receive information related to their game.
+Game rooms will only receive information related to their current game.
+Cleints will only receive information specific to their point of view.
 <img width="1000" alt="Screen Shot 2020-03-30 at 9 24 08 PM" src="https://user-images.githubusercontent.com/47997709/77987003-7b41e680-72cd-11ea-8e27-c4d42db9d0aa.png">

   ``` javascript